One Piece: Conclusion

 In 2006, Oda stated that he originally planned One Piece to last five years and that he had already planned the ending.
 However, he found it would take longer than he had expected as Oda realized that he liked the story too much to end it in that period of time.
-In 2016, nineteen years after the start of serialization, the author said that the manga had reached 65% of the story he intends to tell.
+In 2016, nineteen years after the manga's debut, the author stated that the story was approximately 65% complete.
 In July 2018, on the occasion of the twenty-first anniversary of One Piece, Oda said that the manga had reached 80% of the plot.
 In a television special aired in Japan in January 2019, Oda said that One Piece was on its way to its conclusion, but that it would exceed the 100th volume, also commenting that he would be willing to change the ending if the fans were to be able to predict it.
 Oda noted that the titular One Piece is a physical object; when asked if the titular treasure is "family bonds", Oda noted that the ending of The Wizard of Oz, where the reward of adventure is the journey itself, is a cliché he wants to avoid.
 In August 2019, Oda said that, according to his predictions, the manga would end in five years.
 However, Oda stated that the ending remained consistent from its initial conception.
 In August 2020, Shueisha announced in the year's 35th issue of Weekly Shōnen Jump that One Piece was "headed toward the upcoming final saga".
 On January 4, 2021, One Piece reached its thousandth chapter.
 In June 2022, Oda announced that the manga would enter a one-month break to prepare for its 25th anniversary and its final saga, set to begin with the release of chapter 1054.

+In March 2026, the series' official YouTube account shared a video of Oda making final statements about the truth behind the treasure and what awaits Luffy.
+Oda then locked the paper inside a treasure box and sent it to the bottom of the ocean, where it will remain until the story is finished.
+However, multiple fans have since started planning an attempt to retrieve the treasure box early.